datacamp-content/courses-introduction-to-shell/chapter4.md

 --- type:NormalExercise lang:shell xp:100 skills:1 key:e925da48e4
 ## Shell variables

-The other kind of variable available to you is called a *shell variable*.
+The other kind of variable is called a *shell variable*, which is like a local variable in a programming language.
-It's like a local variable in a regular programming language, in that it only has a value in the shell, not in any programs you run from the shell.

 To create a shell variable,
 you simply assign a value to a name: